Today’s Choices Shape Tomorrow’s Opportunities

 Charitable Remainder Trusts, Charitable Lead Trusts, Pooled Income Funds and gifts of a remainder interest are other investment vehicles that benefit the donor and the college.

-To learn more about the opportunities above and other ways you can become involved, please contact the Patrick Powell, CCI Director of Development, by phone (865-974-3211) or e-mail (firstname.lastname@example.org ).
+To learn more about the opportunities above and other ways you can become involved, please contact Mark Geller, the CCI Director of Development, by phone (865-974-3211) or e-mail (firstname.lastname@example.org).
 We would enjoy talking with you about your UT experience and the college today.